keasamani/Data-Visualization/README.md

 This plot visualizes the correlation between gas prices across different countries over time.

-## Contributions are welcome!
+## Contributions are warmly welcomed!
 If you'd like to enhance this project, feel free to fork the repository and submit a pull request.

 ## License